 As of February 1, 2012, however, Redevelopment was officially dissolved per Assembly Bill 1X 26 (AB 26).
 The City of San Diego now permanently serves as the Successor Agency and the Housing Successor Agency, per Resolution No. R-307238 (January 12, 2012) and has assumed the former Agency's assets, rights, powers, duties, and obligations under the California Community Redevelopment Law.
-The City of San Diego is finishing up the former Agency's affairs and taking other actions in accordance with the dissolution provisions in Part 1.85 of AB 26.
+In June 2012, the City of San Diego established Civic San Diego, a new City corporation, to wind down the former Redevelopment Agency's affairs and to oversee the continuation of neighborhood revitalization.